openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/ArkData/cj-apis-relational_store.md

 AssetDownloading
 ```

-**Function:** Indicates that the asset is being downloaded to the local device.
+**Function:** Indicates the asset is being downloaded to the local device.

 **System Capability:** SystemCapability.DistributedDataManager.RelationalStore.Core